-For BIM or CAD specialists working with large point cloud datasets to create or update 3D models of the built environment, NavVis IndoorViewer is a powerful tool for streaming, sharing, and downloading point clouds online.
+For specialists working with large point cloud datasets, NavVis IVION is a powerful tool for streaming, sharing, and working with point clouds online.

 Increasingly, those large point cloud datasets are being used to create 3D building models or to update a specific section of an existing model.
 But using point clouds in 3D modeling software – whether it’s BIM or CAD – to create and update models of the built environment can be a lot more challenging than it sounds.

-First things first, you'll have to sift through the hard drive or other storage media where this dataset resides.
-Then you'll probably need to use dedicated software to manually inspect the point cloud to locate the precise section of the scan that requires extraction.
+First things first, you'll have to sift through the hard drive or other storage media where this dataset lives.
+Then, you'll probably need to use dedicated software to manually inspect the point cloud to locate the precise section of the scan that needs to be extracted.

 Both steps are slow and laborious – and all that needs to happen before you can even implement the update.
-The new features in NavVis IndoorViewer 2.5 are specifically designed to address a workflow like this and make it even better.
+The features in NavVis IVION are specifically designed to optimize these workflows.

-NavVis IndoorViewer is a web-based 3D building visualization software where users can interact with laser scan data as realistic, fully immersive digital buildings.
+NavVis IVION is a web-based 3D building visualization software where users can interact with laser scan data as realistic, fully immersive digital buildings.

 Point clouds can be viewed and explored from multiple perspectives – bird's eye view, walkthrough, 2D floorplans, and 360-degree panoramic images – via any standard web browser.

-The intuitive interface of NavVis IndoorViewer makes it especially attractive to building stakeholders without the specialist knowledge to work with point clouds and advanced software.
+The intuitive interface of NavVis IVION makes it especially attractive to building stakeholders who do not have the specialist knowledge needed to work with point clouds and advanced software.

-For more advanced users like laser scanning and AEC professionals, NavVis IndoorViewer also brings value as a central hub from which to access, stream, and manage point cloud files.
+For more advanced users like laser scanning and AEC professionals, NavVis IVION also brings value as a central hub from which to access, stream, and manage point cloud files.

 A sophisticated solution for large point cloud datasets

-What this means is that for anyone working with large point cloud files, it's now possible to easily find, highlight, and download a specific portion of the point cloud they need to work with at any given point in time.
+What this means is that it's now possible for anyone working with large point cloud files to easily find, highlight, and download a specific portion of the point cloud they need to work with at any given point in time.
+In addition, users can take centimeter-accurate point-to-point measurements.
+Then, they're able to markup the data to highlight key areas or areas that need to be rearranged.

-Another benefit is that it frees up users from depending on physical storage devices like hard drives, USB sticks, and SD cards to store and manage their point clouds.
+Another benefit is that users are no longer dependent on physical storage devices such as hard drives, USB sticks, and SD cards to store and manage their point clouds.

 Advanced functionality every 3D building modeler can appreciate

-Using NavVis IndoorViewer, you can easily upload point cloud files in all standard formats, and merge point cloud files from multiple devices into a single, comprehensive 3D building.
+Using NavVis IVION, you can easily upload point cloud files in all standard formats, and merge point cloud files from multiple devices into a single, comprehensive 3D model.

-With all the pertinent data in one place, where individual scans are listed conveniently in a dataset menu, you can quickly jump to the specific scan that you need.
+With all the important data in one place, where individual scans are listed conveniently in a dataset menu, you can quickly jump to the specific scan that you need.

 You can also find the relevant point cloud data in the 2D floorplan or 3D panorama perspectives.
 The detailed digital representation of the physical site provides helpful visual cues to speed up your search.

-And now, the most exciting part: you can select and crop specific sections of the point clouds in your browser.
+And now, the most exciting part: you can select, crop, and download specific sections of the point clouds in your browser.
 These files are exportable in e57 format for local saves, and suitable for use in any compatible third-party modeling software.
+Instead of sharing the entire datasets, this allows you to share the data you need with all relevant stakeholders, which is much simpler and faster.

-Factory planning as a real world use case
+Factory planning as a real-world use case with Mark & Measure

-With the latest and greatest version of NavVis IndoorViewer, you have the power to upload point clouds, merge datasets from multiple sources, manage scan data, look at it from several perspectives – and now select, crop, and download precise sections of your data.
+With NavVis IVION, you have the power to upload point clouds, merge datasets from multiple sources, manage scan data, look at it from several perspectives, select, crop, and download precise sections of your data, mark relevant areas, and take accurate measurements.

 Would you like to learn more?
 Stay tuned for more insights into how our flagship software solution can enhance the great indoors.